NACoDigTeam/naco-tables/naco-playbook.md

 ## National Center for Public Lands Counties
-**Section:** County Practices (Public Lands) **Audience:** County officials and staff in public lands counties, researchers, federal and state policymakers, media and advocacy partners.
+**Section:** County Practices (Public Lands) **Audience:** County officials and staff in public lands counties, researchers, policymakers, media and advocacy partners.
 **Frequency:** Ongoing research, tools and convenings published and hosted year-round.
 **Status:** Active

 **Website:** [Visit Page](https://www.naco.org/program/national-center-public-lands-counties)

 **Description:**
 The National Center for Public Lands Counties advances the study and understanding of counties that contain federally managed lands.
 Through research, case studies, convenings and federal engagement, the Center addresses the unique governance, funding and land management challenges faced by these counties.
 It facilitates collaboration across all levels of government and elevates the voices of county leaders on issues like wildfire mitigation, landscape health and rural economic development.
-The Center also hosts the Public Lands Knowledge Hub, a clearinghouse of tools and resources open to all county leaders — designed to connect peers, surface emerging issues and support sound policymaking.
+The Center also features the Public Lands Knowledge Hub, a clearinghouse of tools and resources open to all county leaders — designed to connect peers, surface emerging issues and support sound policymaking.

 ---